 These yoga poses could cure your period cramps

-When that time of the month rolls around, all we want to do is grab our favorite pair of sweatpants and tons of chocolate.
-TBH, staying active and exercising is the last thing on your mind.
-After watching countless rom-coms, you are an emotional rollercoaster and your cramps just seem to be getting worse.
+When that time of the month rolls around, it's normal if all you want to do is grab your favorite pair of sweatpants and tons of chocolate.
+TBH, we understand if staying active and exercising is the last thing on your mind.
+But guess what?
+Getting out of bed and getting active is so worth it because it can relieve stress physically, mentally and emotionally—and yoga is one of the best practices to do just that.

 So get into your most comfortable active wear and try a few of Claudia’s favorite poses: